limzykenneth/Cotta/README.md

 - Trying to invent new concepts

 ##### What Char is:
-- A quick an easy way to setup data structures that will be available through an API
+- A quick and easy way to setup data structures that will be available through an API
 - An Express server (if you know Express, you know Char)

 ## Features